 ABOUT THE REVISION PROCESS: A new edition of the FGI Guidelines is published every four years based on a three-year revision cycle that offers two opportunities for public participation.
 First, an invitation is issued to propose changes on any part of the current edition of the Guidelines; then a draft version of the next edition is published for public comment.
 During the comment period, the public may comment only on proposed changes to the document.

-INVITATION: To contribute to the development of the 2022 FGI Guidelines documents, members of the public, particularly interested professionals in the health care and long-term care industries (clinicians, caregivers, administrators, facility managers, and design professionals) and AHJs who use the document in the field, are invited to submit proposals to correct, update, or add to the 2018 Guidelines and comments on the drafts of the 2022 FGI Guidelines for Design and Construction of Hospitals, 2022 FGI Guidelines for Design and Construction of Outpatient Facilities, and 2022 FGI Guidelines for Design and Construction of Residential Health, Care, and Support Facilities when the latter become available.
+INVITATION TO CONTRIBUTE: To contribute to the development of the 2026 FGI Guidelines documents, members of the public, particularly interested professionals in the health care and long-term care industries (clinicians, caregivers, administrators, facility managers, and design professionals) and AHJs who use the document in the field, are invited to submit proposals to correct, update, or add language to the 2022 FGI Guidelines for Design and Construction of Hospitals, 2022 FGI Guidelines for Design and Construction of Outpatient Facilities, and 2022 FGI Guidelines for Design and Construction of Residential Health, Care, and Support Facilities.Questions?
+Write to email@example.com.